SteveDyrdahl/phone-system/README.md

 ## Setup
+These setup instructions will cover some/most of the specific information needed for setup.
+They will not cover all the details needed to understand/setup your AWS environment (in particular all the permissions related settings).
+The reference section provides links to additional information and "Build Your Own IVR..." in particular is useful as that was the starting point for this project.

 ### AWS S3
 Create a S3 bucket that will store all of the configuration files necessary.
 The Lamdba function (setup information below) will need read and write access to this bucket.
 * A [vCard](https://en.wikipedia.org/wiki/VCard) formatted file which will be used as the addressbook.